Undergraduate HPSS concentration

 Barbara Von Eckardt | concentration coordinator

-"HPSS concentrations are organized around areas of topical interest and—like the department itself—are deliberately multidisciplinary.
+"HPSS concentrations are organized around tracks of topical interest and—like the department itself—are deliberately multidisciplinary.
 We encourage students to explore issues of particular concern to them through classes in the humanities and a variety of social sciences.
-They build a foundation in HPSS that supports informed and thoughtful social engagement through art and design."
+Students pursue such tracks for a variety of reasons: to explore a HPSS or science topic purely out of intellectual curiosity, to prepare for life after RISD or to deepen and enrich their studio major."

 Each concentrator shapes an individual course of study around one of the department’s nine established tracks, which build on faculty teaching and research strengths and represent a key intersection of one or more of the core disciplines in HPSS.
 In addition to the introductory HPSS course Topics in History, Philosophy and the Social Sciences (S101) each concentration track requires seven courses.